Seattle area at a glance

 WSP operates a hybrid model statewide, with general dispatch accessible but tactical operations encrypted across the state.

-Who decides what's "tactical"?
+Who defines "tactical"?

-Media access questions
+Media access is discretionary

-Engage with City Council
+City Council

 Take Action for Transparency